20lives/dmote/doc/options-main.md

 #### Parameter `prefer-rear-housing`

 If `true` and `rear-housing` is included, place the MCU in relation to the rear housing.
-Otherwise, place the MCU in relation to a key mount identified by `key-alias`.
+Otherwise, place the MCU in relation to a named feature identified by `anchor`.

-#### Parameter `key-alias`
+#### Parameter `anchor`

 The name of a key at which to place the MCU if `prefer-rear-housing` is `false` or rear housing is not included.

 #### Parameter `corner`

-A code for a corner of the rear housing or of `key-alias`.
+A code for a corner of the `anchor` feature.
 This determines both the location and facing of the MCU.

 #### Parameter `offset`